Calling Test

 Your twenties were supposed to be for figuring it out.
 Exploring.
 Trying things.
 Making mistakes.

+Now you're in your thirties.
+And you still haven't figured it out.
 Everyone around you seems to have landed — careers, marriages, mortgages, kids.
-They are building.
-And you are still wondering what to build.
+They're building.
+And you're still wondering what to build.

 Here is the good news: your thirties are not too late.
 They are right on time.